alexandreauda/SetupIAEnv/SetupIAEnv_Folder_Windows/README.md

 To do this, go in the folder you want to put the project, and clone the project (for instance in \MachineLearningProject).

-Then install Anaconda3.

-Then, in Anaconda, go to the environment tab, click on base (root), then Open Terminal.
-Then with the terminal, go to the SetupIAEnv project that you have cloned (for instance: `cd \MachineLearningProject\SetupIAEnv`).

-Go to the folder \SetupIAEnv\SetupIAEnv_Folder_Windows with the following command in the terminal: `cd \SetupIAEnv\SetupIAEnv_Folder_Windows`.
+Then run the InstallAnaconda.bat.

+This will check if Anaconda is installed.
+If not, this bat will downloaded the Anaconda installer (if not already present) and will let you install Anaconda3.
+This will also change your path to be able to run conda from command-line.

-Finally, execute the .bat you want (with or without gpu support) in the terminal: `SetupIAEnv_gpu.bat` or `SetupIAEnv_gpu.bat`.
+Finally, execute the .bat you want (with or without gpu support): `SetupIAEnv_gpu.bat` or `SetupIAEnv_gpu.bat`.

-The script will create the env iaenv in Anaconda3 with all the packages useful for the machine learning and artificial intelligence.
+The script will create the virtual env iaenv in Anaconda3 with all the packages useful for the machine learning and artificial intelligence.